nabilbendafi/Gadgetbridge/README.md

 ============

-Gadgetbridge is an Android (4.4+) application which will allow you to use your Pebble, Mi Band, Amazfit Bip and HPlus device (and more) without the vendor's closed source application and without the need to create an account and transmit any of your data to the vendor's servers.
+Gadgetbridge is an Android (4.4+) application which will allow you to use your Pebble, Mi Band, Amazfit Bip, HPlus and Lenovo device (and more) without the vendor's closed source application and without the need to create an account and transmit any of your data to the vendor's servers.

 [Homepage](https://gadgetbridge.org)